 - Episodes: 276

-And of course, to top it all off, we have Pokémon —the anime that became a worldwide sensation and remains the ultimate symbol of nostalgia for many.
-From the first time we heard "Gotta catch it!", we knew we were embarking on an unforgettable adventure with Ash, Pikachu, and company.
-Plus, the idea of traveling the world, capturing incredible creatures, and making friends along the way is simply irresistible to this day.
+And of course, ending on a high note, we have Pokémon — the anime that became a worldwide phenomenon and continues to be the ultimate symbol of nostalgia for many people.
+From the first time we heard "Gotta catch 'em all!", we knew we were embarking on an unforgettable adventure with Ash, Pikachu, and company.
+Furthermore, the idea of traveling the world, capturing incredible creatures, and making friends along the way is simply irresistible even today.

-But what truly warms the heart in Pokémon are the moments of companionship, resilience, and the messages about never giving up on your dreams.
-With each new gym, each emotional goodbye (yes, we're looking at you, Butterfree), the anime reinforces values that remain valid to this day.
+But what truly warms the heart in Pokémon are the moments of camaraderie, overcoming challenges, and the messages about never giving up on your dreams.
+With each new gym, with each emotional farewell (yes, we're looking at you, Butterfree), the anime reinforces values that remain valid to this day.
 Rewatching Pokémon is like coming home—and finding all your childhood friends waiting for you.

-Finally, want to keep up with all the latest anime, manga, and gaming news?
+Finally, do you want to keep up with all the latest news about Anime, Manga, and Games?
 Follow AnimeNew on WhatsApp and Instagram so you don't miss a thing!